 For Russia, the Consumer Confidence Overall Index is based on a survey of 5,000 people aged 16+ leaving in all regions of the country.
 The index is an arithmetical average of 5 indices: the change in the respondent's personal financial situation over the last 12 months and next 12 months, the change in the country's economic situation over the last year and in the next 12 months, and the current climate for durable goods purchase.
 The index shows the difference between the percentage share of persons that are optimistic and the percentage of persons that are pessimistic.
-It takes a value between -100 (all respondents asses their situation as poor and expect it to become worse) and 100 (all participants are satisfied with the current situation and expect it to improve); 0 indicates neutrality.
+It takes a value between -100 (all participants are satisfied with the current situation and expect it to improve); 0 indicates neutrality.